-Permanent anodes in tanks made of, or alloyed with magnesium are not acceptable, except in tanks solely intended for water ballast that are not adjacent to cargo tanks.
+Permanent magnesium or magnesium alloy anodes in tanks are not acceptable, except in tanks solely intended for water ballast that are not adjacent to cargo tanks.

 Impressed current systems are not to be used in cargo tanks due to the development of chlorine and hydrogen that can result in an explosion.